Lorp/figma-colrv1/README.md

 This plugin uses TypeScript and NPM, two standard tools in creating JavaScript applications.

-Open the project folder in Visual Studio Code.
+1. Open the project folder in Visual Studio Code.

-Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item,
+2. `npm install` to install the dependencies.

-    then select "npm: watch".
+3. Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "npm: watch".
 You will have to do this again every time you reopen Visual Studio Code.